About The Electrical Safety Certificate for Landlords and Rentals

 Landlord Tenant Law

-In this article, we’ve put together some key information on EICRs the landlord electrical safety certificate, including what exactly an EICR involves and details of what happens if you fail to comply.
+In this article, we have put together key information on EICRs and the landlord electrical safety certificate, including what exactly an EICR involves, what the result codes mean, and what happens if you fail to comply.

-A landlord electrical safety certificate, formally known as an EICR, is a legal requirement for rental properties in the UK.
-Landlords must have their electrical installations tested by a qualified electrician at least once every five years to ensure the property is safe for tenants.
+A landlord electrical safety certificate, formally known as an EICR (Electrical Installation Condition Report), is a legal requirement for rental properties in England.
+Landlords must have their fixed electrical installations inspected and tested by a qualified person at least once every five years to ensure the property is safe for tenants.

 Key points to note:

-• The certificate is mandatory for all types of tenancies, including assured shorthold tenancies (ASTs) and Houses in Multiple Occupation (HMOs).
+• The certificate is mandatory for most tenancy types, including assured shorthold tenancies (ASTs) and Houses in Multiple Occupation (HMOs).

-• Though a new electrical safety certificate doesn't need to be obtained between each tenancy, a valid EICR must be made available to new tenants at the start of a new tenancy.
+• A new electrical safety certificate does not need to be obtained between each tenancy, but a valid EICR must be made available to new tenants at the start of a new tenancy.

 The electrical safety certificate assesses the condition of the electrical installations in a property and identifies any potential hazards.